 Once in Conversation, Get More Specific.
 If your child starts to open up – whether about cyberbullying, depression, or anxiety – then you can start getting specific.
 Don’t be afraid to ask about the nature of social relationships or depressive feelings, or the details of anxiety or suicidal thinking.
 There is often a myth that asking about dangerous topics like feelings of self-harm will cause them.
 This is totally wrong.
 Most kids, and adults, feel relieved when someone asks, and want to talk about what is going on.

 Get Consultation.
 It’s often useful to call a school guidance counselor, teacher, coach, or other parents who spend time with your child, to see if they notice the same things, or if they have some insight into what may be going on.
 And remember, if you have concerns about your child’s emotional or behavioral health, these are just as important as physical health concerns to raise with your child’s pediatrician.

 Practice Self-Care.
 We all know the line on the airplane: “In the event of an emergency, please put on your own life mask before assisting others.”
 This is really important for parents.
 You cannot help your child unless you take care of yourself.
 This might mean finding ways to calm your own anxieties, fears, or depression.
 Support from others, like a spouse, sibling, friend, or parent, can be really helpful.
 The same rules of conversation with your kids apply to others in your life, too – when we practice these conversations, we build resilience in ourselves, and we model it for our children.

-A version of this post originally appeared and was written by the author (Beresin) in the American Foundation for Suicide Prevention (AFSP) Lifesaver Blog on August 10, 2018.
+A version of this post originally appeared and was written by the author (Beresin) in the American Foundation for Suicide Prevention (AFSP) Lifesaver Blog.